Deauville

 Since the 19th century, the town of Deauville has been a fashionable holiday resort for the international upper class.
-Deauville is also a desirable family resort for the wealthy.
-In France, it is known perhaps above all for its role in Proust's In Search of Lost Time.
+In France, it is perhaps most well-known for its role in Proust's In Search of Lost Time.

-History overview
+History

-The history of Deauville can be traced back to 1060, when seigneur Hubert du Mont-Canisy dominated the magnificent land which was previously known as Auevilla.
+The history of Deauville can be traced back to 1060, when seigneur Hubert du Mont-Canisy controlled the land, which was previously known as Auevilla.
 In 1066, Hubert du Mont-Canisy left to follow William the Conqueror to England.

-Until 1860, Deauville went from the reign of one mayor to another and slowly became famous as horse territory and for cultivating sainfoin.
-Duc Charles Auguste Louis Joseph de Morny, half brother of the emperor Napoleon III, on requests of his wife Sofia Sergeyevna Trubetskaya and her friend-art collector Konstantin Rudanovsky transformed Deauville into a more travelled resort.
+Until 1860, Deauville was led by a series of mayors and slowly gained renown for its horse farming and for cultivating sainfoin.
+Duc Charles Auguste Louis Joseph de Morny, the half brother of the emperor Napoleon III, transformed Deauville into a more travelled resort on request of his wife Sofia Sergeyevna Trubetskaya and her friend, art collector Konstantin Rudanovsky.

-Before the death of the Duc in 1865, certain key investments were made that would transform Deauville's history.
-Such investments included a railway from Paris to Deauville, the Deauville hippodrome for horse races, and a small casino.
-Within three years, over forty villas were constructed in the surrounding area, and 200 rooms, as well as other accommodations, were finalized in the Grand Hotel.
-Also, to the Duc de Morny's credit, was the construction of a church and a school in 1863.
+Before the death of the Duc in 1865, certain key investments were made that would transform Deauville's history, including a railway from Paris to Deauville, the Deauville hippodrome, and a small casino.
+Within three years, over forty villas were constructed in the surrounding area, and 200 rooms, as well as other accommodations, were finalized in the Grand Hotel. the Duc de Morny also established the construction of a church and a school in 1863.
 In the same year, "La Terrasse" was created.
-This was essentially a complex for hydrotherapeutic baths and other cures, as well as a 1,800-metre promenade along the seaside.
+La Terrasse was a complex for hydrotherapeutic baths and other cures, as well as a 1,800-metre promenade along the seaside.

-Following the Duc's death, Deauville grew gradually, but it was not until the early 20th century when Désiré le Hoc, with Eugene Cornuché, pushed Deauville into another important period of transformation and development.
+Following the Duc's death, Deauville grew gradually, but it was not until the early 20th century when Désiré le Hoc and Eugene Cornuché, pushed Deauville into another period of transformation and development.

 The still-famous Normandy Barrière and Royal hotels and the casino opened in the years 1911 and 1913.
 Renovations were carried out and extensions were made to the hippodrome, telephone lines were set up, the sales of yearlings saw historic highs, and up to 62 English and French yachts occupied the basin.
-During these successful years many luxury boutiques opened in the streets of Deauville (Coco Chanel's first shop), as many stores from Paris decided it was worthwhile establishing themselves in the up-and-coming Norman resort.
+During these years many luxury boutiques opened in the streets of Deauville, including Coco Chanel's first shop; many stores from Paris decided it was worthwhile establishing themselves in the up-and-coming resort.

-During World War I, wounded soldiers would be cared for in Deauville's famous hotels and casino.
-Unfortunately, the war also took a heavy toll on Deauville's blossoming market and trade sector as merchants were forced to give many of their products to the war effort.
+During World War I, wounded soldiers would be cared for in Deauville's hotels and casino.
+The war also took a heavy toll on Deauville's blossoming market and trade sector, as merchants were forced to dedicate many of their products to the war effort.